 Here are few 3 point shooting drills that I recommend that you use in order to improve your 3 point accuracy and your overall shooting accuracy.

 - 3 point Bank Shots.
 These are naturally a little bit further than a normal shot.
-This looks 10 year range by about 2 feet well working on the precision of your shot.
+A bank shot has a lot less room for error, an by hitting bank shots from various angles you are going to improve your precision as a shooter.
 It is far more difficult hit a bank shot from three-point land, then to hit a rim focused shot.

 - Hit the Rim.
 As funny as it sounds if you can practice hitting the rim in certain spots, you are going to be able to improve your accuracy.
 For this drill, you want to shoot from straight on to the hoop.
 Start by trying to hit the back of the rim, and then work counter clockwise around the rim.
 Back side, right side, front side, left side.
 Then end with a shot square in the middle attempt to “swish”.
 Do this 5 times.